 - If you have questions or concerns, call your case manager and other professionals who work with your family.

 - Attend all family meetings and court dates.

 Philadelphia DHS works with organizations in your neighborhood, called Community Umbrella Agencies (CUAs).
-There are different CUAs for different neighborhoods—but they all provide the same services to you.
+The CUA Case Manager coordinates services for children involved with Philadelphia DHS.

-If you have children in out-of-home placement, the Achieving Reunification Center (ARC) can help you with your goal of getting your children back home.
-It is a “one-stop” support center with services that include:
+The Achieving Reunification Center (ARC) can help you with your goal of getting your children back home if they are in out-of-home placement.
+It is a one-stop support center with services that include:

 - Mental health support.